 In this article, we’ll break down what project tracking is, the features you need in a project tracker, and how you can use our project tracker template to monitor your progress and keep your team on the same page.

 Want to jump straight into project tracking?
-Try our free project plan template on monday.com today.Get template
+Try our free single project tracking template on monday.com today.Get template

 What is project tracking?